MirrMurr/l2tp-ipsec-vpn-server/README.md

 * No waiting time before a user can reconnect in case of disconnection support
 * Custom network interface support

+## Deploy on Raspberry
+Replace ```debian:stretch``` with ```resin/rpi-raspbian:stretch``` in Dockerfile, then follow the building instructions!
+This is because the raspberry's cpu's architecture is ARM and therefore requires another type of base image to build the final from.

 ## Install Docker

 Follow [these instructions](https://docs.docker.com/engine/installation/) to get Docker running on your server.